nofee-ng/eth-nodevfee/README.md

+## This NoDevFee program is out dated.
+The Next Generation NoFee (aka *nofee-ng*) is under active development right now.
+Please look forware to meet it soon. ##

+---

 ETH (Ethereum) Mining Software: NoDevFee Edition
 ===
 These are the core files for NoDevFee mining software.
 And they **CAN NOT** be used stand alone.
 Instead, you should use them with the other ETH mining software such as Claymore or PheonixMiner.
 You can also download the bundled package in the release page.